 Balancing the old and the new

-Prior to striking oil, traditional rule was very personal and almost leisurely.
+Prior to striking oil, the traditional rule was very personal and almost leisurely.
 It included weekly tribunals where citizens could come to the sheikh and personally discuss issues at home over a feast and tea.
 Foreign prospectors and investors whose modus operendi included the idea that time is money impeded on these personal interaction.
-Luxury automobiles and air conditioned life indoors quickly replaced the Bedouin lifestyle of living off the land and herding camels.
+Luxury automobiles and air-conditioned life indoors quickly replaced the Bedouin lifestyle of living off the land and herding camels.
 Life for Zayed was a perpetual balancing act, between the personal leadership of the past and the faceless impersonal administration of the future.

 Once Great Britain withdrew it’s occupation in 1968, he quickly stepped into action and established closer ties with the other Emirates.
 An Emirate is essentially a kingdom with a ruling family, or kin.